FindMySchool LogoFindMySchool

 For parents trying to assess feasibility, it is worth combining the school’s published transport approach with a distance check.
 The FindMySchool Map Search can help you sense-check travel assumptions and compare options if you are weighing different secondaries across Ryedale and neighbouring areas.

-A-level outcomes versus sixth form experience.
-The sixth form was judged Outstanding in the most recent inspection, but A-level grade profiles sit below England averages used for this review.
+• A-level outcomes versus sixth form experience.
+The sixth form was judged Outstanding in the most recent inspection, while the 2025 A-level data shows 50% of grades at A* to B and an overall ranking of 1,349th in England.
 Students who need top A-level grades should choose subjects carefully and use taster days and guidance to validate fit early.

-EBacc profile.
-EBacc grade 5+ outcomes are relatively low at 11.4%.
+• EBacc profile.
+EBacc grade 5+ outcomes are still a watch point at 20.1%.
 Families who prioritise a strongly academic, EBacc-heavy pathway should look closely at option structures, subject support, and how the student responds to independent study expectations.

 Malton School offers a clear, structured version of comprehensive education, with strong pastoral scaffolding, a deliberately protected personal development timetable, and facilities that support broad participation.
 It suits families who want a stable, locally rooted secondary with a genuine post-16 option, and students who will make active use of clubs, trips, and targeted support to build momentum through Key Stage 4 and into sixth form.
 The main question is fit: for highly academic students aiming for the very top A-level outcomes, subject choice, habits, and use of support will matter more than branding.